 I need information about...

-The C-reactive protein (CRP) test is used to find swelling and infection in your body.
+The C-reactive protein (CRP) test is used to find inflammation and infection in your body.
 It does this by measuring the amount of CRP in your blood.
 CRP is a protein made by the liver and sent into the bloodstream.
-Blood levels may be higher when you have swelling (inflammation) or an infection.
+Blood levels may be higher when you have inflammation or an infection.
 Because CRP levels often go up before you have symptoms of pain or fever and drop down as you recover, the CRP test is especially useful for tracking infections.

-Because C-reactive protein is part of the immune system, your levels of it rise whenever you have swelling in your body.
-In fact swelling can trigger a large jump in CRP.
-But the test doesn't show where the swelling is or what is causing it.
+Because C-reactive protein is part of the immune system, your levels of it rise whenever you have inflammation in your body.
+However, the test doesn't show where the inflammation is or what is causing it.

 A high-sensitivity CRP test (hs-CRP) may be used to measure your heart disease risk even if you seem healthy.
 It can find much smaller changes in CRP levels than the regular CRP test.